A new novel by Torn MacAlester

 “I cannot believe you're still telling that fabrication to tourists.”

-“It’s what they would like to believe,” Nils replied.
+“It’s what they enjoy,” Nils replied.

 “Regardless, I can’t believe you made up that nonsense.”
 Milt picked up his glass, “Come-on, I left you an ice sample in a lunch pail?!
 Then you track my ice down by following my tracks all over the lunar surface!?”